 All inks are toxic.

-Reuse bags increase toxins in the environment.
+Some reuse bags may actually increase toxins in the environment.

-Accornding to the Environmental Agency of Great Britain, plastic bags are 200 times less damaging to the climate than reusable cotton bags.
+According to the Environmental Agency of Great Britain, plastic bags are 200 times less damaging to the climate than reusable cotton bags.
 And canvas bags have to be used a minimum of 171 times to reach a break even point.
 According to one source the Chicobag(TM)

 can be used as few as 11 times, but that type of bag is impractical for large grocery purchases.
 Their claim is not qualified by an independent third party.
 Read more in Fact #8